leo-editor/leo-editor/branches.md

 # About this file

-This file, branches.md, describes the recommended way for Leo's devs to create and use git branches.
+This file, branches.md, describes the recommended way for Leo's devs to create and use git branches.<br>
 It also describes Leo's most important branches.

 Many thanks to Marcel Franke for suggesting the organization described here.

-Devs, please add/delete a branch description here when creating/deleting a branch.
-*Commit the change to the devel branch*.
+Devs, please add/delete a branch description here when creating/deleting a branch. <br>Commit the change to the devel branch*.

 # Overview of branches